abhinavbahl97/Professor-Review-System/documentation.md

 '/delete'

 ### 8. Modules
-Our modules can be found in the node_modules folder.
+Our modules can be found in the index folder.
 2 modules include accepts and array-flaten